-Often we use the terminology of feeling angry in general conversational concept something like "I am very angry!" or " I am soo pissed off at..!" but really what we feel and say are not defined or even clear states of mind and emotions.
-Anger is a pure emotion, a subtle and benign energy related to the here-and-now state of arousal, anger protect our emotional, physical and intellectual aspects from experiencing our immediate environment, it signals an immediate need to safeguard ourselves from a variety of life changes and situations, particularly in relationships, whereby those dynamics and deep relational connections may be very different from any other rapports and interactions.
+Often, we use the terminology of feeling angry in general conversational concept something like "I am very angry!" or " I am soo pissed off at..!" but really what we feel and say are not defined or even clear states of mind and emotions.
+Anger is a pure emotion, a subtle and benign energy related to the here-and-now state of arousal, anger protect our emotional, physical, and intellectual aspects from experiencing our immediate environment, it signals an immediate need to safeguard ourselves from a variety of life changes and situations, particularly in relationships, whereby those dynamics and deep relational connections may be very different from any other rapports and interactions.

-Throughout our childhood years we develop the capacity to be both dependent and independent while practising crucial relations, we learn how to negotiate closeness and separation from others, to to tolerate isolation and to find companionship, to be single and yet social, fundamentally to learn how to be and to think for oneself and to separate from our parents without losing their love.
+Throughout our childhood years we develop the capacity to be both dependent and independent while practising crucial relations, we learn how to negotiate closeness and separation from others, to tolerate isolation and to find companionship, to be single and yet social, fundamentally to learn how to be and to think for oneself and to separate from our parents without losing their love.

-Those emotions and feelings as well as thoughts are firmly brewing in this large pot, and when the lid flies off we experiencing shock, shame, terror, jealousy, humiliation, abandonment, guilt and may more.
-That is Hot Rage a very distinctive reaction from Cold Rage whereby the lid stays firmly in place and those emotions are contained, undigested, and permanently suppressed.
+Those emotions and feelings as well as thoughts are brewing in this large pot, and when the lid flies off, we experience shock, shame, terror, jealousy, humiliation, abandonment, guilt and many more.
+That is Hot Rage! a very distinctive reaction from Cold Rage where the lid stays firmly in place and those emotions are contained, undigested, and permanently suppressed.

 To conclude when Anger is explored directly and healthily, it can reveal our expectation and meet our needs, as opposite to suppress it.